FriendSoftwareLabs/friendchat/README.md

 ## Video / Audio Conferencing, aka Live

-FriendChat allows p2p video and audio calls over webRTC, supported by the presence service.
+Friend Chat allows p2p video and audio calls over webRTC, supported by the presence service.
 The limits to number of participants is practical; the bandwidth and power of your device.

 #### Invites

 Live invites can be sent through any module.
-It is sent as a data string, and as long as the invitee is also using FriendChat, it will be intercepted and presented to the user.
+It is sent as a data string, and as long as the invitee is also using Friend Chat, it will be intercepted and presented to the user.
 The live session is then established over the presence service.